buley/personal/src/content/worst.md

 **Pattern**
 At my best, I think with clarity, strategy, and precision.
 At my worst, I:
 - Over-intellectualize emotions instead of actually feeling them
-- Dismiss emotional needs—both mine and others'—as "inefficiencies"
+- Dismiss emotional needs--both mine and others'--as "inefficiencies"
 - Prioritize logic so much that I miss the human element of situations

 **Correction**
-Emotion isn't weakness—it's information.
+Emotion isn't weakness--it's information.
 I don't let emotions control me, but I allow them to inform me when necessary.

 ## 5. Strategy to Paralysis